luifer-villalba/flask-boilerplate/README.md

 ```

 #### Activate local environment
 Before you can start installing or using packages in your virtual environment you’ll need to activate it.
 Activating a virtual environment will put the virtual environment-specific `python` and `pip` executables into your shell’s `PATH`.

-For Linux,
+For Linux:
 ```
 source env/bin/activate
 ```

-For Windows
+For Windows:
 ```
 source env/Scripts/activate
 ```